 Huw Watkins was born in Wales in 1976.
-He studied piano with Peter Lawson at Chetham’s School of Music and composition with Robin Holloway, Alexander Goehr and Julian Anderson at Cambridge and the Royal College of Music.
-In 2001 he was awarded the Constant and Kit Lambert Junior Fellowship at the Royal College of Music, he now teaches composition at the Royal Academy of Music.
+He studied piano with Peter Lawson at Chetham’s School of Music, and composition with Robin Holloway, Alexander Goehr, and Julian Anderson at Cambridge and the Royal College of Music.
+In 2001, he was awarded the Constant and Kit Lambert Junior Fellowship at the Royal College of Music, and he has taught composition at both the RCM and the Royal Academy of Music.

 What an amazing musician Watkins is, this unfailingly dependable and musical pianist who seems to be everywhere.
 If he caught a cold most of Britain’s summer festival season would collapse.